SeanShubin/documentation/dependency-inversion-principle/dependency-inversion-principle.md

 #Dependency Inversion Principle

-This information can also be found in the book Agile Software Development, Principles, Patterns, and Practices by Robert C. Martin He also has a very useful heuristic that can help you learn the Dependency Inversion Principle.
+This information can also be found in the book Agile Software Development, Principles, Patterns, and Practices by Robert C. Martin.
+He also has a very useful heuristic that can help you learn the Dependency Inversion Principle.